The Challenge

 probably by you and yours as veal and

-lamb with cabernet and mint sauces—
+lamb with cabernet and mint sauce—

 fine dining by candlelight.